digihunch/orthweb/README.md

-# OrthWeb - an open-source medical imaging solution
+# OrthWeb - an open-source Orthanc deployment (medical imaging application)

 OrthWeb is a medical imaging PoC for imaging data repo and web portal, built from **Orthanc** open-source project, on top of Amazon Web Service.